serokell/blog-posts/typescript-for-haskellers/article.md

 testExpr(arithToS).toString; // (((23 + 12) > 170) && (35 > 47))
 ```

-As in the previous parts you can also see more complex examples in Yuriy Bogomolov [edsl workshop](https://github.com/YBogomolov/workshop-edsl-in-typescript/tree/master) and Giulio Canti [example](https://gist.github.com/gcanti/9a0c2a666621f03b80457831ff3ab997).
+You can also see more complex examples in Yuriy Bogomolov [edsl workshop](https://github.com/YBogomolov/workshop-edsl-in-typescript/tree/master).

 ## Conclusion

+In this article we introduced how your knowledge from Haskell may help you in writing type safe code on TypeScript.
+We started from base concepts such as type aliases and data types moving advancing to more complex and TypeScript specific topics like Mapped and Conditional types.
+In the last part learned how to implement more complex things using TypeScript type system.

 This article is not a tutorial of learning typescript.
-A lot of things are omitted and other used without any explanation.
+A lot of things were omitted and other may require from you more detailed research.
+But to help you with it, we provided links on external materials or quickly described them in comments to the code examples.
+TypeScript also contain different concepts not only from Haskell but also from other languages and programming paradigms.
+So, feel free to study them and use with already received knowledge.
-But it may help you to understand what things you can do with types in TypeScript.
+Nevertheless, this article may help you to understand what things you can do with types in TypeScript.

-The last word of this article is by you.
+The last word here is by you.
-Use things you learned here, develop your own solutions based on them and dive into a great world of frontend development with types.
+Use things you learned here, develop your own solutions based on them and dive into a great world of frontend development with TypeScript.